Click here for other posts in my monthly series about my fitness and sleep.

-I won’t focus on my Body Inputs in this series because, well, I don’t really focus on them that much.
+I won’t focus on my Body Inputs in this series because, well, I don’t focus on them that much.
 I could eat better, and I already don’t drink alcohol or smoke.
-I was never a smoker and I cut out alcohol gradually beginning 3 years ago after learning how detrimental it is to your sleep.
+I was never a smoker, and I cut out alcohol gradually beginning three years ago after learning how detrimental it is to your sleep.
 I started eliminating liquor for a year, then added beer to the list.
-In the past 12 months, I averaged 1 bottle of wine per month (basically 1 glass per week).
-It has had an amazing positive impact on my sleep.
+In the past 12 months, I averaged one bottle of wine per month (basically one glass per week).
+It has had an amazingly positive impact on my sleep.

 So, that brings us full circle to the beginning… the guiding light.
 Why do I want to live a Healthy Lifestyle?
 I think I have a pretty simple and powerful answer: I want to outlive my wife because I don’t want her to have to take care of me when we’re older.
 And I want to be the one to have to take care of her.